UBC-biol525D/UBC-biol525D.github.io/Topic_8/readme.md

 ##Coding challenge
 * How many sites remain in the filtered VCF?
 How many were removed?
 How many on each chromosome?
 Don't forget about `grep -v` ad `wc -l`!

 A common first pass analysis is to use structure to look at clustering in your data.
 Admixture is similar to STRUCTURE but orders of magnitude faster.
-We're going use that, but before that we have to convert our VCF to the bed format.
-We're going to use plink to do that.
-Plink is a large set of tools for manipulating genetic data, running GWAS and calculating various stats.
+We're going use that, but before that we have to convert our VCF to the specialized format.
+We can do that with Plink - Plink is a large set of tools for manipulating genetic data, running GWAS and calculating various stats.
 It's geared towards human data, so sometimes you have to force it to work with non-human data.
 For example, it assumes you have human chromosomes (eg 23 of them) and will complain if it doesn't see them.

 ```bash